Programming-0101/TheBook/_old/_manuscript/topic-J.md

 ### GuessingGame

-This example expands on the sample GuessingGame by adding more guess methods to make guessing more efficient by using the SecretNumber’s guessWithHint() method.
+This example expands on the sample GuessingGame by adding more guess methods to make guessing more efficient by using the SecretNumber's guessWithHint() method.

 In a regular number guessing game between two people, one person asks another person to guess a whole number between a pair of values.
 In this example, two different classes take on the roles of the two people in the game: The SecretNumber class takes on the role of the person who has picked a value between some lower and upper limit, while the GuessingGame class takes on the role of the person who has to guess what that hidden number is.